Lemoncode/svelte-workshop/05-context/README.md

 Now you can give a try and enclose the second _NameComponent_ inside the first _userInfoProvider_

-- Let's do a final refactor, we have enclosed the instantiation of the _userInfoStore_ inside of the provider, we could just enclose it in the _user.store_ but if we want to avoid any other part of the app to access the same instantiated store we could just move to our _user.store.ts_ but use a factory function instead:
+- Let's do a final refactor, we have enclosed the instantiation of the _userInfoStore_ inside of the provider, we could just enclose it in a separate file (the _user.store_ module) but if we want to avoid any other part of the app to access the same instantiated we could use use a factory function:

 _./user.store.ts_